neomutt/neomutt.github.io/_contrib/useful-programs.md

 * [getmail](http://pyropus.ca/software/getmail/) -- simple mail retrieval agent
   intended as a replacement for fetchmail.
 Support for IMAP4, POP3 and SSL
 * [msmtp](http://msmtp.sourceforge.net/) -- is an SMTP client, supports
-  multiple accounts, TLS/SSL, IDN, Delivery Status Notification and SOCKS Proxy.
+  multiple accounts, TLS/SSL, IDN, DSN and SOCKS Proxy.
 * [isync](http://isync.sourceforge.net/) -- may be better than Mutt with IMAP header caching.
 * [maildrop](http://www.courier-mta.org/maildrop/) -- mail delivery agent with